 Procedure description

-Treatment of narrowing of the gastrointestinal tract
+Treatment of gastrointestinal stricture

 As a result, this scar tissue can cause narrowing of the digestive tract.
-Occasionally, this stenosis can be so severe that it can cause intestinal obstruction.

 DEPENDING ON WHERE THE STENOSIS IS LOCATED, PATIENTS WITH STENOSIS CAN HAVE OBSTRUCTION SYMPTOMS THAT INCLUDE NAUSEA AND VOMITING, ABDOMINAL PAIN, BLOATING OR INABILITY TO PASS GAS AND FECES.
 TO DIAGNOSE STENOSIS, A COLONOSCOPY AND IMAGING SUCH AS CT OR MRI OF THE ABDOMEN CAN BE USED.